 Above: Sintered basalt tiles produced by PISCES.

 Masten and PISCES will negotiate a 13-month contract with NASA before the award is granted and work begins.
-If selected for a Phase 2 award, the project would build and test the prototyped extruder (created in Phase 1) using the additive manufacturing method proposed.
+If selected for a Phase 2 award, the project will build and test the prototyped extruder created in Phase 1 using the proposed additive manufacturing method.